r-fukutoku/ML410_Project4/index.md

 ### LightGBM Regression
-Apply LightGBM algorithm on the same Concrete Compressive Strength dataset:
+Apply LightGBM algorithm on the same Concrete data:

 ```python
 import lightgbm as lgb